 Birds, butterflies, deer, otters, native flowers and an occasional ‘gator are part of your pedaling adventure along the Loxahatchee River at Riverbend Park.

 Beach cruisers with fat tires almost five inches wide are for rent from Jupiter Outdoor Center on the more than a dozen miles on the crushed stone trails.
-Shade trees provide cool for much of the ride.
+Shade trees provide cool for much of your Things To Do in Jupiter ride.

 Then trade in your bike for a kayak and prepare for a watery tour featuring wildlife, history and more with JOC’s expert tour guides.